-Cancer is a non-communicable disease emerging as a big public health problem in India.
-These are lifestyle-related diseases and have a long latent period.
-These need special infrastructure and aggressive treatment, and a projection shows about 18% of women and 21% of men will be diagnosed with cancer, these figures will only rise as people get older and the population increases.
+Cancer is a non-communicable disease and emerging as a big public health problem in India.
+These are lifestyle-related diseases and have a long latency period.
+These need special infrastructure and aggressive treatment, and one projection shows about 18% of women and 21% of men will be diagnosed with cancer, these figures will only rise as people get older and the population increases.
 As there is knowledge about sleep’s impact on health, many researchers have now begun to focus on whether lack of sleep and cancer are connected.
 Though there is still enough research to be done about this multifaceted relationship, cancer and sleep problems seem to be linked.

 Read below to learn more about the lack of sleep and cancer connection:

 It is pretty natural to wonder How Sleep Affects Cancer?
 Lack of sleep and cancer are closely associated as it is seen that people with sleep issues are at a higher risk of developing cancer of certain types.
 It also seems that lack of sleep affects cancer progression and treatment.

 On the other hand, cancer affects sleep.
 Cancer side effects and even their symptoms result in sleeping problems and a reduction in the quality of life.
 Also, lack of sleep and cancer leads to mental and physical changes, which hinder overall health and, in turn, sleep.
 Many survivors of cancer are affected by lack of sleep long after treatment.